Smack My Bitch Up: Chart performance

+In the UK the song peaked at No. 8, ultimately spending 16 weeks in the top 100, despite limited air time.
 The song reached the top 15 in several countries, such as Canada, New Zealand, Norway and Sweden.
-The song performed best in Finland, securing the Prodigy their third Finnish No. 1 hit alongside "Firestarter" and "Breathe".
+The song performed best in Finland, securing the band their third Finnish No. 1 hit alongside "Firestarter" and "Breathe".
 Although not reaching the top 20 in those countries, "Smack My Bitch Up" was a hit in the Netherlands peaking at No. 22, in Australia reaching No. 41, and in the United States reaching No. 89.
 The single also returned to the Billboard charts after Flint's death, entering number 23 on its Dance/Electronic Digital Songs Sales chart in its 16 March 2019 issue.

 Music video

 Director Jonas Åkerlund's music video for "Smack My Bitch Up" was rarely seen on television due to its controversial subject matter.
 The video, filmed entirely in first-person perspective, depicts a drug-and-alcohol-fueled night out through the eyes of a mostly-unseen character, and utilises different camera movements, through a 35 mm film camera attached to director of photography Henrik Halvarson's head, corresponding with the protagonist's altered state of mind.
 This character first showers and dresses, then drinks vodka and sniffs cocaine before going out.
 At a bar, the protagonist has several more drinks, sexually assaults multiple women, violently attacks several men, and destroys the DJ's equipment before running to the toilets to vomit and inject intravenous drugs, resulting in a shaky and disorientated vision.
-Later, at a strip club, the protagonist drinks more alcohol while watching nude dancers, and eventually brings one stripper home to have sex.
-Finally, after they have sex, a look in the mirror reveals the protagonist to have been a young, blonde woman; as the song ends, she passes out on her bed.
+Later, at a strip club, the protagonist drinks more alcohol while watching nude dancers, and eventually breaks into and steals a car to bring one stripper home to have sex.
+Finally, after they have sex, a look in the mirror reveals the protagonist to have been a young blonde woman; as the song ends, she passes out on her bed.